bentice/bentice.github.io/index.md

 * Selected from PSY426 Social Psychology of Motivational Theory class to assist in research.

-* Research by Ph.D candidate Jeffery Robinson studied the link between moral decision making and emotional response.
+* Research that studied the link between moral decision making and emotional response.

 * Participants were asked to make moral decisions and their facial expressions were coded by micro-expression reading software.